Nonlocal corrections to dynamical mean-field theory from the two-particle self-consistent method: Conclusion

 \section{Conclusion}

-Our main results have been summarized in~\secref{section:overview}.
-(Data for the figures is available as supplementary material~\footnote{Supplemental material}).
+Our main results have been summarized in~\secref{section:summary_main_results}.
+(Data for the figures are available as Supplementary Material~\footnote{See Supplemental Material for the raw data and python codes used to generate the figures in this manuscript.}).
 TPSC is a method that treats non-local correlations in a way that satisfies sum rules, conservation laws and the Mermin-Wagner theorem.
 Single-site DMFT, on the other hand, emphasizes the role of local quantum fluctuations.
 We have shown that combining TPSC with the DMFT double occupancy \emph{and} local self-energy leads to a method, TPSC+DMFT, that can improve the agreement with benchmark DiagMC results in the weak to intermediate interaction range, $U\lesssim 5$.
-Even for $U\approx 5$, spin and charge fluctuations away from half-filling can be qualitatively correct (\figref{fig:comp_chisp_Q_path} and \figref{fig:comp_chich_Q_path}).
-TPSC+DMFT has a slightly widened regime of applicability near half-filling and low temperature compared to TPSC.
+Even for $U\approx 5$, spin and charge fluctuations away from half filling can be qualitatively correct (\figref{fig:comp_chisp_Q_path} and \figref{fig:comp_chich_Q_path}).
+TPSC+DMFT has a slightly widened regime of applicability near half filling and low temperature compared to TPSC.
 In agreement with previous benchmarking efforts~\cite{Vilk:1994,Veilleux:1995,Vilk:1996,Vilk_1997,Moukouri:2000,Kyung_2001,TremblayMancini:2011,Schafer_2021}, our current work shows that the TPSC approach is quantitatively accurate far from the renormalized classical regime and is qualitatively correct in general, overestimating however the temperature at which the renormalized classical regime begins.

 The internal accuracy check devised for the original TPSC also works for TPSC+DMFT.
-The violation of the internal accuracy check remains correlated with the deviation from the exact DiagMC results.
-It could thus be used in further work to assess reliability in regimes where no exact result is known.
+The violation of the internal accuracy check remains correlated with the deviation from the exact DiagMC results for the model and parameter regimes studied.
+This suggests that this accuracy check might be useful to assess reliability of the results in regimes where no exact result is available.